-Following our school ethos of 'all members of the school community feel, safe, valued and cared for', all of our classrooms are welcoming, friendly and inclusive.
+Following our school ethos of 'Together we are learning to live life in its fullest' (John 10:10)', all of our classrooms are welcoming, friendly and inclusive.
 Our highly skilled teachers use their support staff to assist children in meeting their potential.
 Teachers ensure that the classroom environment is appealing and is able to be used as a resource for learning.
 The class teacher is responsible for the planning and assessing of all pupils, including those with SEND, within their class.
 Planning and delivery of lessons will take into account all children's strengths and weaknesses as well as learning styles.

-All the classrooms at Kilby St. Mary's C of E Primary School operate in a SEND friendly manner so that children with dyslexia, dyspraxia, Autistic Spectrum Disorder, ADHD etc... are not hindered from accessing the curriculum.
+All the classrooms at Kilby St. Mary's C of E Primary School operate in a SEND friendly manner so that children with dyslexic, dyspraxia, Autistic Spectrum Disorder (ASD), Attention Deficit Hyperactivity Disorder (ADD/ADHD) tendencies etc are not hindered from accessing the curriculum.
 We feel that this it is good practice to support all children but it is also vital to those who particularly need it not to feel set aside from their peers.

-The Accessibility/Equality Plan is regularly reviewed.
-Sometimes physical adjustments need to be made to the learning environment and where possible this is done.
-However the school is housed in a mixture of building structures, some dating back to 1873 so the school has adapted most areas with ramps and is suitable for wheelchair users.
-We have a range of hand rails and grab rails to assist children with mobility difficulties.
+The Accessibility and Equality Plan is reviewed regularly to ensure it meets the needs of all individuals.
+When necessary, physical adjustments are made to the learning environment.
+However, as the school is located in a mix of buildings, some of which date back to 1873, there are limitations.
+We have installed ramps to accommodate wheelchair users and have a variety of handrails and grab rails to assist students with mobility challenges.